FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/compile_binary.md

 sudo yum install -y wget curl tar sudo yum install -y build-essential clang flex bison patch glibc-static glibc-devel libzstd-devel libmpc cpp

 # Check the gcc version.
-If the gcc version is lower than 10, install a gcc version higher than 10.
+If the gcc version is lower than 10, install a gcc version higher than 10
 gcc -v

 # Check whether the cmake version is greater than or equal to 3.14.
-If not, install the cmake version that meets the requirements.
+If not, install the cmake version that meets the requirements
 cmake --version
 ```